 Dr. Greene’s Answer:

 Plain x-rays use low doses of radiation, but give limited information.
 Sometimes this limited information is exactly what is needed.
 What to do if more detail is needed?
-The CT scan is one possibility.
+CT scans are one possibility.

 As technology advances rapidly, medical imaging possibilities are also changing quickly.
 Still, the most common alternatives to CT scans are ultrasounds and MRIs.
 Unlike CT scans, neither uses ionizing radiation.
 Ultrasound constructs a picture using sound waves; MRI uses magnetic fields to produce an image that often has greater clarity than a CT.